Xevrac/docs/content/guides/avp2.md

 ---

-> <b>Note:</b> ℹ️This guide is for Alien versus Predator 2 only, not the Primal Hunt edition.
+> <b>Note:</b> ℹ️ This guide is for Alien versus Predator 2 only, not the Primal Hunt edition.

 ---